HimeshKoli/GDPTimeSeriesPrediction/README.md

 ## Production stage of model:
 1) A docker account and setup is needed which you can download its package for windows/macOS (link provided).
 2) Create a dockerfile in your IDE to create an image which then need to be pushed on remote repo of dockerhub.
-3) Some problems I encountered regarding sizing of image, to check those, go to Dockerfile in my GitHub and read commented solutions.
+3) Some problems I encountered regarding sizing of image, to check those, see below `Problems encountered during coding stage`
 4) Although its optional but, for ease of access of pushing containerized image to your docker account remote repo, docker-compose.yml file can be created and by executing certain commands related to yml file you can push container to dockerhub.
 The commands are as follows: